Autobot37/Deepfalcon/readme.md

 # Project Overview

-This repository contains implementations of various machine learning models and techniques applied to different tasks in high-energy physics (HEP).
-Below is a summary of each approach used in this project:
+Below is a summary of each Task:

 ## 1. Variational Autoencoder with KL Divergence Loss
    - Utilized a variational autoencoder (VAE) architecture with KL divergence loss to reconstruct data.